j-quelly/ispellits/README.md

 - [ ] start easy and progressively get harder or offer different levels of difficulty
 - [ ] add in a helper to add a random letter for user at the cost of n points
 - [ ] add message when a bonus life is achieved (perfect round)
+- [ ] abstract away the input field into it's own component

 #### Disclaimer